r7-labs/R7.Epsilon/README.md

 - Optionally replace `Global.asax` file in the application root folder with one shipped alongside skin install package (this will enable more advanced `VaryByCustom` cache options for skin controls - by PortalId, by UserRoles).

+## Troubleshoting install on DNN 8/9

+The skin currently uses `~/admin/Skins/banner.ascx` skinobject, which was removed from DNN install since version v8.0.0.
+If you installing *R7.Epsilon* skin on DNN install which was upgraded from any pre- DNN 8 version, you should be OK.

+But if you installing *R7.Epsilon* skin on a clean DNN 8/9 install, you should experience a skin crash.
+The most simple way to fix it is to remove the `&lt;%@ Register TagPrefix="dnn" TagName="BANNER" Src="~/Admin/Skins/Banner.ascx" %&gt;` and `&lt;dnn:BANNER id="dnnBanner1" runat="server" ... /&gt;` lines from all `.ascx` files in the `~/Portals/_default/Skins/R7.Epsilon` folder.

+If you like to enable banners functionality, consult [Dnn.Vendors](https://github.com/DNNCommunity/DNN.Vendors/issues) issues.

 # Acknowledgements

 Project code originates from Chris Hammond's [HammerFlex](https://github.com/ChrisHammond/HammerFlex) skin